The Threat Landscape

 | Helpfulness | "I'm from IT, I need your password" |

-The best defense: Slow down.
-Verify through independent channels.
+The best defense is slow down.
+Verify through an independent channel.

 Building Your Security Mindset